The Miranda Standard Environment

 returns the hd of x, but fully evaluates x first (so x must be finite).

 See also seq\'.
-Notice in particular the idiom
+Notice in particular the idiomseq (force a) bwhich returnsb\' but only after fully evaluating a.

 > force :: *->* ||defined internally

 fst\' returns the first component of a pair.
-See also
+See alsosnd`.

 > fst :: (*,**)->*